BioinfoNet/MyFirstFork/README.md

 # My First Fork

 Fork this repository and make changes to the README

-Name:Caleb
+Name:Caleb Kibet

-Instituition: UONBI
+Instituition: ICIPE

-i am at the OpenScienceKE to learn and train.
+I am at the East Africa Open Science Tour to learn and train on Open Science Tools